microsoft/IoT-For-Beginners/6-consumer/lessons/3-spoken-feedback/README.md

 * [Arduino - Wio Terminal](wio-terminal-set-timer.md)
 * [Single-board computer - Raspberry Pi/Virtual IoT device](single-board-computer-set-timer.md)

-> 💁 You can find this code in the [code-command/wio-terminal](code-command/wio-terminal), [code-command/virtual-device](code-command/virtual-device), or [code-command/pi](code-command/pi) folder.

 ## Convert text to speech

-The same speech service you used to convert speech to text can be used to convert text back into speech, and this can be played through a microphone on your IoT device.
+The same speech service you used to convert speech to text can be used to convert text back into speech, and this can be played through a speaker on your IoT device.

+Voices, neural, others

+SSML

 ### Task - convert text to speech